 Food and diet

 Calcium and vitamin D are important for bone health.
-Your body needs adequate supplies of vitamin D in order to take up (absorb) the calcium that you eat or drink in your diet.
+Your body needs adequate supplies of vitamin D in order to absorb calcium that you eat or drink in your diet.
 The recommended daily intake for calcium in adults over the age of 50 is at least 1000 mg per day.

 Calcium - you can get 1000 mg of calcium most easily by: